Glycogen Storage Disease Type V

 Who treats it?
 The pediatrician guides the workup in children and referral to areas specialized in metabolic diseases.
 Reviewing these signs with a professional helps to understand the cause of the discomfort.

-Specialties that treat glycogen storage disease type v
+Data on 7 doctors who treat glycogen storage disease type v

 Treatment by city